Methods to Calculate the Upper Bound of Gini Coefficient Based on Grouped Data and the Result for China: Abstract

 \section{Abstract}

-How to give an upper bound, especially the smallest upper bound of Gini coefficient based on grouped data in the absence of income brackets is still a problem not properly solved.
-This article provides an upper bound which is easy to compute, and provides an effective algorithm to calculate the exact value of the smallest upper bound.
-As illustrations, the calculation results of bounds for Gini coefficients of urban and rural China from 2003 to 2008 will be provided.\\ \\ \textsc{KEYWORDS}: {Gini coefficient, Grouped data, Upper bound, China}
+Determining an upper bound, particularly the optimal upper bound of the Gini coefficient when dealing with grouped data without specified income brackets, remains an important and open question.
+In this paper, we introduce an efficient algorithm to calculate the exact optimal upper bound of the Gini coefficient with provable guarantees.
+To exemplify these methods, we also offer computed results for the Gini coefficients of urban and rural China spanning the years 2003 to 2008. \\ \\ \textsc{KEYWORDS}: {Gini coefficient, Grouped data of income, Upper bound, China} \\ \textsc{MSC (2020)}: {91B82, 91B64}